goodinc/ctzn-ui/README.md

 # CTZN User Interface

-These are HTML prototypes that represent the CTZN app.
+These are HTML and CSS patterns used on ctznapp.com and getctzn.com

-The site is published on GitHub:
+You can browse the patterns here:
 <http://goodinc.github.io/ctzn-ui/>

 ## Project Goals

-* Make the app load fast.
+* Make the interface load quickly.

 * Use minimal bandwidth for images and styles.

-* Make the app usable on any device.
+* Make the interface usable on any device.

-* Make the app look good in modern browsers on any size screen.
+* Make the interface look good in modern browsers on any size screen.

-* Make the app accessible for users with diverse input devices, like touchscreens and screen readers.
+* Make the interface accessible for users with diverse input devices, like touchscreens and screen readers.

 * Use simple, consistent HTML patterns to make integration with templates easy.